Maynard Youth Soccer

 -

 Review the table to get an impression of the expected level of competitiveness between the teams.
 Is it #1 v #8?
 Is it #2 v #3?
 Is it a known rivalry match?
-This will help you anticipate how the match temperature will raise.
+This will help you anticipate how the match temperature will rise.

 -